parksj10/papermark/README.md

 This will:

 1. Start the PostgreSQL database
+2. Start MinIO (S3-compatible storage) with a web console at [http://localhost:9001](http://localhost:9001)
+3. Create the `papermark-uploads` bucket automatically
-2. Wait for the database to be healthy
+4. Wait for services to be healthy
-3. Build and start the app container
+5. Build and start the app container
-4. Run Prisma migrations automatically
+6. Run Prisma migrations automatically
-5. Start the Next.js development server
+7. Start the Next.js development server

 #### 4. Open the app in your browser

 Visit [http://localhost:3000](http://localhost:3000) in your browser.

+**MinIO Console:** You can access the MinIO console at [http://localhost:9001](http://localhost:9001) with credentials:
+- Username: `papermark`
+- Password: `papermark123`

 ## Local Development Notes